MatuaDoc/OnslowCollege.github.io/13dtc/programming/oop-task.md

 1. Add an instance method called ``tick`` which takes no arguments
     - The method increases the pet's boredom by its boredom rate (see point 7), and its hunger by its hunger rate (see point 8)
       - The boredom and hunger levels should never exceed the maximum (for ``Pet``, 100)
-    - When hunger exceeds the hunger limit, the method also decreases the pet's health the hunger rate
+    - When hunger exceeds the hunger limit, the method also decreases the pet's health by half of the hunger rate
       - Health never drops below 0
-2. Add an method called ``feed`` that accepts a ``Cake`` (on any ``Cake`` subclass) and replenishes hunger or health (see the Cake requirements section below)
+2. Add an method called ``feed`` that accepts a ``Cake`` (or any ``Cake`` subclass) and replenishes hunger or health (see the Cake requirements section below)
 3. Add a method called ``train`` that accepts a string
     - This will add the specified string to the pet's repertoire of ``sound``s and reduce their boredom by 50 (boredom never drops below 0)
     - However, the effort of training makes the pet's hunger go up by 25
     - A pet can only know 5 sounds at a time
 4. Add a property method called ``boredom_rate``
-    - Normally, the boredom rate is 1
+    - Normally, the boredom rate is 4
-    - Whenever the boredom limit is exceeded, the boredom rate is 2
+    - The boredom rate is doubled to 8 if the pet's boredom level excees the boredom limit
 5. Add a property method called ``hunger_rate``
-    - Normally, the hunger rate is 2
+    - Normally, the hunger rate is 4
-    - When the pet's health drops to 25 or below, the hunger rate drops to 1
+    - When the pet's health drops to 25 or below, the hunger rate drops to 2
     - The hunger rate is doubled if the pet is bored
+      - Therefore, 8 if the pet's health is above 25
+      - 4 if the pet's health is at or below 25
     - The hunger rate is quadrupled if the pet is angry (beyond the boredom limit)
+      - Therefore, 16 if the pet's health is above 25
+      - 8 if the pet's health is at or below 25
 6. Add a property method called ``mood`` which returns a list of strings
     - Health
       - If the pet's health is between 80 and 100, return "fighting fit"